Bi-Coloured-Python-Rock-Snake/creature/README.md

         return await resp.aread()
 ```

-Hidden functions can be called like regular function (without await).
+Ok, the functions are marked now as hidden.
+However, that is not enough
+(we must provide a shadow for them!)

-shadow has 2 modes of operation: **cast** and **reveal**.
-Actually, hidden functions
+*shadow* provides 2 modes of operation: **cast** and **reveal**.
-retain their magic only if one of these modes are activated.
-Otherwise, the `hide` decorator
-is a no-op.

 **1. Casting a shadow**

 You can cast a shadow.
-After that, you can actually use your hidden functions:
+The one your hidden functions can hide in.
+Like this:

 ```python
 import shadow